Royalmayur/Assignment1/README.md

 # Assignments
-In this  assignments repository, Two assignments are there.
-First assignment is the Django Based Web application and Second is
+This my assignment number 1. and this is Employee Managment System Web application based on Django.